See our 5/3 NPC Letter to the Community &

 Prior to the election, the NPC nominates the number of candidates equal to the open board seats.
 For example, this year there will be two open seats for the school board.
 In the event other individuals run for the school board, such individuals will choose which seat to run for, and the NPC nor its candidates will have no advance notice of which seat such candidates choose.
 After the deadline for submission of the nominating petitions, the Bronxville District Clerk announces the matchups to the public.
 At that point, the community and candidates learn who or if they will be running against someone for the same seat.

-BUDGET AND FUNDING FOR NPC
+DONATIONS AND BUDGET FOR THE NPC

 DOES THE NPC HAVE A SECRETIVE PROCESS?